Table of Contents

 If a payment was sent but the lender says the loan is not closed, ask for a written breakdown of the remaining amount and compare it with the original quote.
 Timing, per diem interest, an expired quote, or payment processing delays can create a small shortfall.
 If a title or lien release is delayed, ask the lender what has been sent to the state title agency and what you need to do next.

-The CFPB auto loan tools and the CFPB guidance on reviewing auto loan paperwork are useful references for understanding loan documents.
+The CFPB auto loan tools and the agency's guidance on reviewing auto loan paperwork are useful references for understanding loan documents.
 The FTC's car financing guidance also emphasizes written pricing, total cost, and careful review before signing.

 Keep the payoff confirmation and lien release; they can matter months later when you sell, register, insure, or refinance.